ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

-  -  rlt-mode: A malicious client could attempt to modify the mode in which the radio link is configured and thereby change the intended behaviour of the link.
+  -  rlt-mode: A malicious client could attempt to modify the mode in which the radio link is configured and thereby change the intended behavior of the link.

-   - tx-frequency, rx-frequency and channel-separation: A malicious client could attempt to modify the frequency configuration of a carrier which could modify the intended behaviour or make the configurtion invalid and thereby stop the operation of it.
+   - tx-frequency, rx-frequency and channel-separation: A malicious client could attempt to modify the frequency configuration of a carrier which could modify the intended behavior or make the configuration invalid and thereby stop the operation of it.

 # IANA Considerations